davidwisch/physicscode/site/involved/index.markdown

 <div class="to-top"><a href="#top">(Top of Page)</a></div>
 <div style="clear: both;"></div>

 Now that you have a local copy of the *Physicscode* repository, feel free to start editing whatever you'd like.
-This [git tutorial](http://www.kernel.org/pub/software/scm/git/docs/gittutorial.html) and the [forking guide](http://help.github.com/forking/) on github have good tips on how to use git effectivly.
+This [git tutorial](http://www.kernel.org/pub/software/scm/git/docs/gittutorial.html) and the [forking guide](http://help.github.com/forking/) on GitHub have good tips on how to use git effectively.

-**NOTE:** You should read the [Style Guide](/involved/style.html) before chancing any part of the site to make sure taht your changes will be allowed.
+**NOTE:** You should read the [Style Guide](/involved/style.html) before chancing any part of the site to make sure that your changes will be allowed.

 **NOTE:** *Physicscode* uses some custom plugins to extend the native capabilities of Jekyll and some Javascript to change the default behavior of links generated in Markdown.
 Read about these on the [style](/involved/style.html#plugins) page.